slowernews/wisdom-tldr/README.md

 > *'In general, be wary of people who want to collaborate - they are often trying to find someone who will do the heavy lifting for them.'*

 > *'Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind.'*

+> *'It is difficult to get a man to understand something, when his salary depends on his not understanding it.' -- Upton Sinclair*

 ===
 ###On teamwork